 The Committee discussed alternatives to the recommendations contained in this rule for both classes of spearmint oil.
-The Committee discussed and rejected the idea of recommending that there not be any volume regulation for both classes of spearmint oil because of the severe price-depressing effects that may occur without volume control.
+The Committee discussed and rejected the idea of recommending that there not be any volume regulation for both classes of spearmint oil because of the severe price-depressing effects that would occur without volume control.

 After computing the initial 32.2 percent Scotch spearmint oil allotment percentage, the Committee considered various alternative levels of volume control for Scotch spearmint oil.
 Given the moderately improving marketing conditions, there was consensus that the allotment percentage for 2012-2013 should be more than the percentage established for the 2011-2012 marketing year (36 percent).
-After considerable discussion, the eight-member committee unanimously determined that a salable quantity of 782,413 pounds and an allotment percentage of 38 percent would be the most effective for the 2012-2013 marketing year.
+After considerable discussion, the eight-member committee unanimously determined that 782,413 pounds and 38 percent would be the most effective salable quantity and allotment percentage, respectively, for the 2012-2013 marketing year.

-The Committee also reached a consensus regarding the level of volume control for Native spearmint oil.
-After first determining the computed allotment percentage at 48.1 percent, the Committee, in a vote of seven members in favor and one member opposed, recommended a salable quantity of 1,162,473 pounds and an allotment percentage of 50 percent for the 2012-2013 marketing year.
-The dissenting member favored recommending an undetermined higher salable quantity and allotment percentage for Native spearmint oil.
+The Committee was also able to reach a consensus regarding the level of volume control for Native spearmint oil.
+After first determining the computed allotment percentage at 48.1 percent, the Committee, in a vote of seven members in favor and one member opposed, recommended 1,162,473 pounds and 50 percent for the effective salable quantity and allotment percentage, respectively, for the 2012-2013 marketing year.
+The dissenting member felt that the salable quantity and allotment percentage for Native spearmint oil should be set at an unidentified higher level.

 As noted earlier, the Committee's recommendation to establish salable quantities and allotment percentages for both classes of spearmint oil was made after careful consideration of all available information, including: (1) The estimated quantity of salable oil of each class held by producers and handlers; (2) the estimated demand for each class of oil; (3) the prospective production of each class of oil; (4) the total of allotment bases of each class of oil for the current marketing year and the estimated total of allotment bases of each class for the ensuing marketing year; (5) the quantity of reserve oil, by class, in storage; (6) producer prices of oil, including prices for each class of oil; and (7) general market conditions for each class of oil, including whether the estimated season average price to producers is likely to exceed parity.
-Based on its review, the Committee determined that the salable quantity and allotment percentage levels recommended will achieve the objectives sought.
+Based on its review, the Committee believes that the salable quantity and allotment percentage levels recommended would achieve the objectives sought.

-Without any regulations in effect, the Committee believes the industry could return to the pronounced cyclical price patterns that occurred prior to the order, and that prices in 2012-2013 could decline substantially below current levels.
+Without any regulations in effect, the Committee believes the industry would return to the pronounced cyclical price patterns that occurred prior to the order, and that prices in 2012-2013 could decline substantially below current levels.

-According to the Committee, the established salable quantities and allotment percentages are expected to facilitate the goal of establishing orderly marketing conditions for Far West spearmint oil.
+According to the Committee, the recommended salable quantities and allotment percentages are expected to facilitate the goal of establishing orderly marketing conditions for Far West spearmint oil.